refinedev/refine/documentation/docs/packages/cli/index.md

 Commands:
-  add [options] [auth] [live] [data] [resource]  Creates new features for your project (data-provider, auth-provider, live-provider, resource etc.) create-resource [options]  Create a new resource files (deprecated, please use "add resource" command) check-updates              Check all installed `refine` packages are up to date update [options]           Interactively select and update all `refine` packages to selected version.
+  add [options] [auth] [live] [data] [resource]  Creates new features for your project (data-provider, auth-provider, live-provider, resource etc.) create-resource [options]  Create a new resource files (deprecated, please use "add resource" command) check-updates              Check all installed `Refine` packages are up to date update [options]           Interactively select and update all `Refine` packages to selected version.
 To skip the interactive mode, use the `--all` option. dev [args...]
 It runs: `nextjs dev`.
 Also accepts all the arguments `nextjs` accepts. build [args...]
 It runs: `nextjs build`.
 Also accepts all the arguments `nextjs` accepts. start [args...]
 It runs: `nextjs start`.
 Also accepts all the arguments `nextjs` accepts.